Laurie Beechman: Early life

-Born in Philadelphia, Pennsylvania, Beechman possessed an incredible singing voice, powerful, yet subtle and nuanced.
-After moving to Haddon Township, New Jersey, she graduated in 1971 from Haddon Township High School, where her talents were instantly recognized, winning her lead roles in numerous school musicals.
+Beechman was born in Philadelphia, Pennsylvania.
+After moving to Haddon Township, New Jersey, she graduated in 1971 from Haddon Township High School.

 She performed in an acoustic folk-rock group with Rick Ferrante and Roy Baker called The Destiny Trio during the summers of 1971 and 1972 in North Wildwood, NJ, at a small club called the Manor Lounge.
 She subsequently enrolled at New York University.
 Dropping out of NYU after a few years, Beechman made her Broadway debut in 1977 as part of the original cast of Annie, playing five different roles.
 This led to small roles in the Public Theater's production of The Pirates of Penzance and the 1979 film version of Hair.

 A detour into rock and roll resulted in the 1980 Atlantic Records release Laurie and the Sighs.
 With little support from a new management team at the label, the album failed badly and Beechman was looking for stage work.